A brief history of female rage in art

 This article was published in partnership with Artsy, the global platform for discovering and collecting art.
 The original article can be seen here.
 The opinions expressed in this commentary are solely those of the author.

-In the wake of the Kavanaugh hearings, I've developed a new self-care routine: I put on a sheet mask, cue up some soothing music, and look at paintings of murderous women.
+In the wake of the Kavanaugh hearings last September, I developed a new self-care routine: I put on a sheet mask, cue up some soothing music, and look at paintings of murderous women.

 I don't think I'm alone in this; Renaissance and Baroque depictions of Judith beheading Holofernes, Orpheus being ripped apart by Maenads, and Timoclea tossing her rapist down a well have been popping up on my Instagram and Twitter feeds for weeks.
 They've become memes; recontextualized and captioned, they give voice to women's rage at the injustices of the present.